 Defining your business goals and objectives (increasing revenue, lessening risk, and cutting costs) is essential to selecting the best APM solution for your company.
 For application owners putting together a due diligence checklist, consider the importance of these aspects:

 - Complexity—Will your APM solution need to manage a few applications or hundreds?
 Are these applications all located in-house, or are they also in the cloud?
+What application models do they adhere to (monolithic, services, and/or microservices)?
+What languages are applications written in?
 Where are you in your infrastructure modernization journey?
 Do you need SaaS-only, on-premises solutions, or both?
+Commercial off-the-shelf (COTs) applications, SaaS packaged applications, custom applications?

-- End user—Some APM tools are geared specifically toward application developers, which may be too restricting for non-dev users.
+- End user—Some APM tools with digital experience monitoring are geared specifically toward application developers, which may be too restricting for non-dev users.

 - KPIs—Does the solution you’re considering measure the KPIs you need?
 For example, do need granular data on aspects like code-level diagnostics or to track performance by certain parameters like user location?
 Does the solution provide insightful reports?